-- Within the 2021/22 financial year, applications were received from people living in all local authority areas.
-The highest number of applications was 1,805 from Glasgow City, which accounted for 21% of all applications received.
-The next highest was 825 from North Lanarkshire, and 640 from South Lanarkshire [Table 3]. - Of all applications received, 2% were made by people living at non-Scottish postcodes [Table 3].
+- Within the 2022/23 financial year, applications were received from people living in all local authority areas.
+The highest number of applications was 1,675 from Glasgow City which accounted for 19% of all applications received.
+The next highest was 815 from North Lanarkshire and 640 from South Lanarkshire [Table 3]. - In the 2022/23 financial year, the highest authorisation rate was for North Ayrshire, with 76% of the applications authorised.
+This was followed by Dundee City by 75% and Argyll and Bute by 74% [Table 3]. - In the 2022/23 financial year, 15 out of 32 local authorities had an authorisation rate of 70% or higher [Table 3].